n8n-io/n8n-docs/docs/code-examples/expressions/data-transformation-functions/strings.md

 A reference document listing built-in convenience functions to support data transformation in expressions for strings.

+!!! note "JavaScript in expressions"
 		You can use any JavaScript in expressions.
 Refer to [Expressions](/code-examples/expressions/) for more information.

 [[% import "_macros/data-functions.html" as dataFunctions %]]